Curriculum in Neurobiology

 I. NBIO 722A, 722B, 722C, 723A, 723B, 723C

-Block 4 — Development of the Nervous System (NBIO 723A) (11 sessions).
-This block covers neural induction, neural stem cells, glial development, neural cell death and neurotrophin during development and synaptic adhesion molecules.
-Spring. *Crews, Maness, Anton, Deshmukh, and Stuber.
+Block 4 Development of the Nervous System (NBIO 723A) (11 sessions).
+This block focuses on molecular mechanisms of neuronal development and their relation to disease.
+Topics include neurogenesis, neural stem cells, molecular control of axonal guidance and neuronal migration, and cell and synaptic adhesions molecules..
+Spring. *Crews, Maness, Anton, Deshmukh.

 *denotes block head

 II.
-Communicating Scientifics Results Seminar in Neurobiology (NBIO 850)
+Communication of Scientific Results Neurobiology (NBIO 850)

 The following is a partial list of courses that neurobiology students may consider for their elective requirements.
 Please see the relevant section of this publication for current detailed course descriptions.
 Fall and Spring.
 Goy